 Each card has verses on the back that provide a natural transition to Christian topics enlivens the resident's cognition if the resident is inclined at that time for the conversation to go that way.
 If not, that's okay.
 The volunteer's first goal is to show friendship and acceptance to the resident, just as Christ has done with us.
 The card is left with the resident as a reminder of the fact that God loves them and is available to them, now and forever!

-HOW TO USE THE "RLJ" Book
+HOW TO USE THE BOOK, REMEMBERING THE LIFE OF JESUS

-This video shows Diana Walters sharing Remembering the Life of Jesus with dementia patient.
+This video shows Diana Walters sharing Remembering the Life of Jesus with a dementia patient.
 Click here to see the video.